Scopariinae

 (NCBI-index: 1.594341)

-The Common Grey (Scoparia ambigualis) is a difficult species to identify.
+The Common Grey (Scoparia ambigualis) is a tricky species to identify.
 The Greys are very similar.
 The Common Grey has a dark row of continuous dots in a resting form as a transverse line close to the wing base.
-In addition to the otherwise grey ground color, a kind of black cross can be seen at the wing edge halfway down the wing.
-The flight time is probably in one generation from May to July and they are mainly discovered on tree trunks or stones during the day.
-The wingspan is 15-22mm and the larvae are found in silk tubes deep in the moss.
+In addition to the otherwise grey ground colour, a black cross can be seen at the wing edge halfway down the wing.
+The flight time is probably one generation from May to July, and they are mainly discovered on tree trunks or stones during the day.
+The wingspan is 15-22mm, and the larvae are found in silk tubes deep in the moss.
 Host plant: Mosses.
 Dutch name: Vroege granietmot.
 Frisian name:

 Flying period: